TomXavierr/EcommerceChatbot/README.md

 # 🛒 Chatbot-Powered E-commerce Store
-An e-commerce web application with an intelligent chatbot assistant to guide users from product discovery to checkout.
+An e-commerce web application with an intelligent chatbot assistant to provide users a seamless shopping exerience.
 Built with Django Rest Framework, React, WebSockets, and JWT Authentication.

+# 🧠 Current Capabilities & Limitations
+The chatbot-powered e-commerce store currently supports intelligent product discovery through natural language queries.
+Users can interact with the chatbot to search for products based on keywords, such as category or color (e.g., “Show me Laptop”), and receive a list of matching products with clickable links that redirect them to the product listing page.
+However, at this stage, the chatbot does not handle cart operations (like adding/removing items) or order placement directly via chat.
+These functionalities are available through the traditional UI and REST API.
+Future updates aim to extend the chatbot's capabilities to fully manage cart and checkout processes, making the shopping experience more seamless and conversational.

 # 📌 Features
 - 🔐 JWT-based user authentication (SimpleJWT)